|Please do not hesitate to post a comment, an opinion, or answer the questions |

 Stats on average wages & Hourly Rates in Canada for an Electrician

-Keep in mind - the following are electricians' wages or rates that an Electrical Contractor pays to his electricians/employees.
-Obviously, ECs charge their customers much more than the rates below.
+Keep in mind - the following are electricians' wages or rates that ECs pay to electricians/employees.
+Obviously, their customers pay much more than the rates below.

 A unionized journeyman electrician wage package in Ontario (effective May 1, 2008-April 30, 2009) ranges from $49.93 to $51.89 per hour depending on the local union jurisdiction.
 Last Updated: 1-12-2009